abuwho/S22-Software-Systems-Analysis-and-Design/README.md

 ## Internet-Based Live Courier Tracking And Delivery System

 ## For reading a detailed report, please refer to `Report.pdf` file in the repository.

+Note: This repository has been archived.
+It is not being maintained anymore.